DIY Bags and Accessories with Crystals

 Pass the right string through the 2nd bead.

-How to change the lanyard :
+How to change the thread :

 ... through the pearl above on the left...

-If there is room, pull the knot into the bead.
+If there is space, pull the knot into the bead.
 Pass the other end of the string through random beads.
 If necessary, add a little glue to the knot.
 Cut off the excess string.

 This shows the width of the bottom of the insert.
 It corresponds to 4 rows of circles.